Installment Land Contract Form

 An installment land contract (aka “contract for deed”) is an owner financing tool to buy or sell real estate.
 It works similar to the sale of a car, an arrangement in which the lender holds title under an sales agreement for collateral of payment.
 When the car is paid off, the title is passed to the borrower.
 Likewise, with an installment land contract the seller holds title to the property until the balance of the contract is paid off.
 The buyer lives in the property and makes the seller payments of principal and interest, plus taxes and insurance.

 A good installment land contract agreement is crucial to the success of this agreement to avoid legal problems.
 When selling, the agreement should not be recorded, to prevent the buyer from claiming an equitable lien on the property (some states, notably Maryland, demand that the agreement is void unless recorded.
 Check with your county clerk).
 On the other hand, when buying you will want to record the agreement to protect your interest.
-This is why our ”pro-buyer” agreement has a place for a nptary acknowledgement; our “pro-seller” version does not.

 It is recommended, especially when buying, to have the seller execute a deed to the property to be held in escrow with a lawyer or title company.
 This will protect you in the case the seller disappears, dies, or refuses to convey title when you pay off the balance of the contract.